soup-dog/emissary/readme.md

 3. Install node.js and npm with `sudo apt install nodejs`
 4. Navigate to the repository root and run `npm install` to fetch the required node modules.
 5. Navigate to the app root in the repository (`src/messenger-app`) and run `npm install` to fetch the required node modules.
-6. Navigate to the repository root and build the project with `make`.
+6. Navigate to the repository root and make a development build with `make` (use `make PROD="true"` for a production build).
 7. Get your build output from `dist` and do what you want with it.

 ## Windows